-As well as helping our customers to reduce their impact on the environment, it is also a focus for our own efforts and we monitor the use of key sources of energy (electricity, gas, oil and steam) in our efforts to reduce consumption and save costs.
-Although we are not significant users of water, we monitor usage throughout the Group.
+As well as helping our customers to reduce their impact on the environment, this is also a focus for our own efforts and we monitor the use of key sources of energy (electricity, gas, oil and steam) in our efforts to reduce consumption and save costs.
 The charts opposite show our performance.

-Although we have not set specific Group-wide targets, our aspiration is to reduce energy consumption across the Group.
+Although we have not set specific Group-wide targets, our objective is to reduce energy consumption across the Group.
 Management incentives are in place which encourage individual operating companies to reduce their electricity and water consumption, for example, in order to improve profitability, and the opportunities identified by the EED audits will also help to reduce energy use.
-Our Servomex business has committed to reducing its carbon footprint (in terms of emissions) at the Technical Centre in Crowborough, UK, by 5% year on year and has achieved certification by the Planet Mark for its commitment to improve sustainability performance.
+Our Servomex business has committed to reducing its carbon footprint (in terms of emissions) at the Technical Centre in Crowborough, UK, by 5% year-on-year and has achieved certification by the Planet Mark for its commitment to improve sustainability performance.
 Our newly-acquired business, Millbrook, has a contract with its energy provider to source 45% of its electricity from renewables (compared with the average for the UK of 19%).